 - 1. Size-Up: Cause of burns?- is it still a danger to you, your team, the survivor?
 Use extreme caution if a heat source is not obvious- may be chemical (see below) - 2.
 Remove from source - 3.
 Cool burn with damp cloth or 1-min. immersion in slightly cool water.
 But keep body warm.
 (NO ice, antiseptics, or ointments) - 4.
 Do not remove skin tissue, or break blisters. - 5.
-Cut away affected clothing that's not imbedded; remove jewelry near burn (return to them, or label & secure) - 6.
+Cut away affected clothing that's not imbedded; remove jewelry near burn (give to survivor, or label & secure after treatment) - 6.
 Cover burns loosely w/dry, sterile dressings.
-Wrap fingers, toes separately
+Lightly wrap fingers, toes separately

-CHEMICAL BURN: (not from a heat source; can be a risk to rescuers.
+CHEMICAL BURN: (not from a heat source; can be a risk to rescuers).